 If there are existing legal proceedings that have not yet concluded, those proceedings can continue once the landlord has notified the Court.
 The Court is able to send further notices and correspondence to the debtor in relation to the Court process but there should not be any hearings about the debt during that period.
 If a landlord already has a possession order based on the debt or money judgment then the Court should take all the necessary steps to ensure that any action to enforce doesn’t progress during the moratorium period.

-Landlords will no doubt be concerned about the potential disruption to rent arrears cases however may take some comfort from the fact that they will only be accessible via authorised debt professionals who will be obliged to assess the suitability and eligibility for those individuals and further that for standard breathing spaces at least the moratorium period is limited.
+Landlords will no doubt be concerned about the potential disruption to their income management procedures however may take some comfort from disruption for standard breathing spaces is limited to 60 days and that the breathing spaces are only be accessible via authorised debt advisors who are obliged to assess the suitability and eligibility for those individuals.

 For more information, please contact Anna Bennett, Solicitor in our Housing Management & Property Litigation team.